cockroachdb/docs/v21.2/stream-data-out-of-cockroachdb-using-changefeeds.md

 - It is necessary to [enable rangefeeds](#enable-rangefeeds) for changefeeds to work.
 - Changefeeds do not share internal buffers, so each running changefeed will increase total memory usage.
 To watch multiple tables, we recommend creating a changefeed with a comma-separated list of tables.
-- Many DDL queries (including [`TRUNCATE`](truncate.html) and [`DROP TABLE`](drop-table.html)) will cause errors on a changefeed watching the affected tables.
+- Many DDL queries (including [`TRUNCATE`](truncate.html), [`DROP TABLE`](drop-table.html), and queries that add a column family) will cause errors on a changefeed watching the affected tables.
 You will need to [start a new changefeed](create-changefeed.html#start-a-new-changefeed-where-another-ended).
-- Partial or intermittent sink unavailability may impact changefeed stability; however, [ordering guarantees](stream-data-out-of-cockroachdb-using-changefeeds.html#ordering-guarantees) will still hold for as long as a changefeed [remains active](stream-data-out-of-cockroachdb-using-changefeeds.html#monitor-a-changefeed).
+- Partial or intermittent sink unavailability may impact changefeed stability.
+If a sink is unavailable, messages can't send, which means that a changefeed's high-water mark timestamp is at risk of falling behind the cluster's [garbage collection window](configure-replication-zones.html#replication-zone-variables).
+Throughput and latency can be affected once the sink is available again.
+However, [ordering guarantees](stream-data-out-of-cockroachdb-using-changefeeds.html#ordering-guarantees) will still hold for as long as a changefeed [remains active](stream-data-out-of-cockroachdb-using-changefeeds.html#monitor-a-changefeed).
-- When an [`IMPORT INTO`](import-into.html) statement is run, changefeed jobs targeting that table will fail.
+- When an [`IMPORT INTO`](import-into.html) statement is run, any current changefeed jobs targeting that table will fail.

 ## Enable rangefeeds